jsimmons01/Teacher-Survey-Form/README.md

 ## What I can do in the future

-I can add some backend features such as the teachers names, even a login for users.
-I can also add this to my other porject.
+I can add some backend features such as the teacher's names, and even a login for users.
+I can also add this to my other project.